Arbitrage-Trading-Currency-Group/3darbitrage/README.md

 2. Rename or copy `.key_sample` files under `keys` to `.key` file, and add the APIs.
 E.g. Create a file `bittrex.key` **Make sure you don't push any of your API keys.**
 3. Modify `arbitrage_config.json` for any other ticker pairs or exchanges

+## Docker Setup
+1. build docker image `docker build --tag 3darbitrage .`
+2. run docker image `docker run -it 3darbitrage [-m exchange]`

 ## Usage
 Triangular: `python main.py -m triangular`
 Exchange:   `python main.py -m exchange`
 Mock mode is enabled by default, which does not place any order and just check and show any arbitrage opportunities.
 To turn off mock mode and run in production, add the argument `-p`.

 ## Difficulties